What would Irish reunification mean for the queer community?

 “It saddens me that I remember the discrimination gay men and women had to face, and what trans communities have had to face.
 But I’m hoping that the next generation won’t remember any of that and it’ll be completely alien to them.”

 Rhea Rollmann (she/her) is a journalist, writer and radio/podcast producer based in St. John’s, NL.
 She has a background in labour organizing and queer and trans activism, and is Program Director at CHMR-FM, a community radio station in St. John’s, NL.
 A winner of three Atlantic Journalism Awards, her first book, A Queer History of Newfoundland, is due out next year.
-She speaks English, French, and some German, Spanish and Japanese.

 Read More About:

-Politics, Power, Feature, Europe
+Power, Politics, Feature, Europe

 Keep Reading